Biometrics Perks in Access Control Systems: Face and Voice ID

 Obviously, the advantages of biometrics in access control systems widely surpass the assumed vulnerabilities.
 You must admit that taking a photo of your face to use it for face recognition is a bit far-fetching.
 Without going overboard, we have to thank biometrics for enabling our modernly designed workplaces.
 Almost none of the alternative access control options are so versatile, universal and well-performing.

-Biometric features are permanent and measurable, thus making the access control systems that use them super-applicable over space and time.
+Biometric access control features are permanent and measurable, thus making the access control systems that use them super-applicable over space and time.
 While we are getting used to having our faces and voices measured, scientists are already working on expanding the biometrics potential to additional human modalities, such as EEG and ECG.
 It is a matter of a heartbeat.